 The body of your essay is where you develop your story or argument.
 You have finished your research and have pages of notes.
 Right?
 Go through your notes with a highlighter and mark the most important ideas, the key points.

 Choose the top three ideas and write each one at the top of a clean page.
 Now go through again and pull out supporting ideas for each key point.
 You don't need a lot, just two or three for each one.

-Write a paragraph about each of these key points, using the information you've pulled from your notes.
+Write some paragraphs about each of these key points by using the information you've pulled from your notes.
 Don't have enough?
 Maybe you need a stronger key point.
 Do a little moreresearch.

 You're almost finished.
 The last paragraph of your essay is your conclusion.
 It, too, can be short, and it must tie back to your introduction.

 In your introduction, you stated the reason for your paper.
 In your conclusion, you want to summarize how your key points support your thesis.

 - By observing the balance of nature in her gardens, listening to lectures, and reading everything she can get her hands on about insects and native plants, Lucinda has grown passionate about natural balance.
 "It's easy to get passionate if you just take time to look," she says.